© Alexandr Kornienko | Dreamstime.com

 Oils and Heart Health

-Of all these, which is the healthiest oil?
+Of all these, which is the healthiest cooking oil?
 First, you need to decide what you mean by “healthy.”
 Some of the biggest and best studies have focused on heart disease—a leading cause of diet-related illness and death in developed countries.
 More than 17 million people die of cardiovascular disease globally.
 (See also What Is Cardiovascular Disease?
 It’s Actually Dozens of Disorders.)

 Research to date points to polyunsaturated fats as an important factor in why plant-rich eating patterns are heart-healthy.
 Polyunsaturated fats include the two essential fatty acids your body can’t make on its own: alpha-linolenic acid (an omega-3 fatty acid) and linoleic acid (an omega-6 fatty acid).
 The body can transform these two “parent” fatty acids into the other ones you need for adequate nutrition.